atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/README.md

 #### Activities 📅:
 - Lecture on the [PITCH study](https://www.pitch-study.org/) and its significance in immunology research.
+- Overview of the [PANDORA](https://github.com/genular/pandora)) used in the practical course.
 - Overview of the practical tasks assigned to each group.
 - Detailed instructions for the upcoming hands-on sessions.